Health Checks¶

 https://app-hv-c-moduleapi-tes-weu-001.azurewebsites.net/HealthzChecks/ping

-status code and a response with the string pong
+which should return a 200 status code and a response with the string pong if the API is healthy.

 SeasonAdmin Health Check¶